KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_pantheon_of_gods.md

-# ✧ THE PANTHEON OF GODS ✧
+# THE PANTHEON OF GODS

 A universal remembrance of archetypes across cultures and ages

-(For your Book – Optimally Calibrated English Version)

 There is a truth older than language:
 Humanity has always reached for the Infinite.